tuxedoar/zimbra-permissions-inspector/README.md

 # zimbra-permissions-inspector
-Query sending permissions on Zimbra Distribution Lists and ordinary accounts.
+Query sending permissions on a Zimbra server

 Zimbra v8.8.12